 • does not contain names of any religion or governing authority, nor names or logos of any external bodies.

-Securing initial approval from DED means that the UAE government has no objections to you starting a business in the country.
+Securing initial approval from DED or respective freezone means that the UAE government has no objections to you starting a business in the country.
 This approval lets you proceed with the business setup process and get the license.
-However, it doesn’t permit you actually to run the business or carry out business activities.
-There are a few more steps that you need to take.

 If your company is a civil, limited liability, public shareholding, or private company, then a Memorandum of Association (MOA) is required to start a business in Dubai.
 As you progress through the application process, it’s important to ensure that essential documents like the MOA and AOA are duly notarised.
 A local service agent agreement (LSA) may also be required for sole proprietorship.

 Whether you require a local sponsor in Dubai depends on your business’s nature and the industry you wish to enter.
-In Dubai’s mainland, certain sectors mandate a local sponsor, while others permit full foreign ownership.
-A reliable and trustworthy local sponsor is essential to start a business in Dubai successfully.
-At DUBIZ, we specialise in facilitating the process of finding a suitable local sponsor for your venture.
+In Dubai’s mainland, certain strategic sectors mandate a local sponsor, while others permit full foreign ownership.
+In that case, a reliable and trustworthy local sponsor is essential to start a business in Dubai successfully.
+On freezone, you do not need to partner with any local Emirati sponsor.

-In certain instances, obtaining additional approvals from relevant government entities is necessary for specific business operations in Dubai.
-For example, legal activities and consultations typically require approval from the Ministry of Justice, while health-related ventures may need clearance from local health departments.
+In certain cases, obtaining additional approvals from relevant government entities is necessary for specific business operations in Dubai.
+For example, legal activities and consultations typically require approval from the Ministry of Justice, while as healthcare business in Dubai may need clearance from local health departments.

 • License application form